pilsy/chrono-forge/docs/StatefulWorkflow/defining_workflow_relationships.md

 ```

 In this example:

 - `managedPaths` is configured to manage `Listing` entities as child workflows.
-- The `autoStartChildren` flag is set to `true`, meaning that whenever a new `Listing` entity is detected in the parent workflow's state, a child workflow of type `ListingWorkflow` will be automatically started.
+- The `autoStart` flag is set to `true`, meaning that whenever a new `Listing` entity is detected in the parent workflow's state, a child workflow of type `ListingWorkflow` will be automatically started.
 - The `url` and `apiToken` parameters define how API requests are handled for this entity.

 #### Managing Relationships and Dependencies